huynhnhathao/diamondhands/_posts/2023-05-02-ComputerNetworking.markdown

 4. Full-duplex mean both ends can communicate at the same time.
 5. Simplex communication is unidirectional.
 Only one end can communicate with the other.
 6. Half-duplex means can communicate both directions but can not at the same time.
 7. Network ports: the end of a physical cable is a plug.
 It need to be plugged into a port.
 The most common plug is the RJ45 or register jack 45.
 It's one of many cable plug specification but by far is the most common.
 Of course a RJ45 plug can connect to a RJ45 port.
 Switches will have many network ports because it connects many devices together.
 Network ports usually have 2 LED lights for "debugging" the network status.
-One of them is the `link` light, it will be lit when the cable properly connected to two devices that are
+One of them is the `link` light, it will be lit when the cable properly connected to two devices that are both powered on.
+Another is the `activity` light, which will flash when there is data actively transmitted across the cable.